 Mixed-Metal Complications

-Jewelry combining different metals presents repair challenges.
-Single-metal pieces are straightforward to repair (matching solder readily available), with consistent color after repair, and predictable behavior during heating.
-Mixed-metal pieces require multiple solder types, show potential color mismatch at repairs, and have different thermal expansion rates (stress during heating), and may require specialized techniques.
+Single-metal pieces are straightforward to repair — matching solder is readily available, color is consistent after repair, and behavior during heating is predictable.
+Mixed-metal pieces require multiple solder types, may show color mismatch at repairs, and have different thermal expansion rates that create stress during heating.
+Two-tone or three-tone jewelry is repairable but requires greater skill and care.

 Common Repairs and Their Feasibility